Logo of php-etl

 Output

-The output of this ETL will be a output.csv file containg all customer data from files customers1.csv and customers2.csv.
+The output of this ETL will be a output.csv file containing all customer data from files customers1.csv and customers2.csv.